wp-plugins/disqus-notify-content-author/readme.txt

 *[INSTALL THE PLUGIN](http://wordpress.org/plugins/disqus-notify-content-author/installation/)*

 = Works with =
-Confirmed to work with (and be needed with) at least Disqus Comment System versions 2.74-2.84.
+Confirmed to work with (and be needed with) at least with Disqus Comment System versions 2.74-2.84.

 == Installation ==